Bayes Shrinkage at GWAS scale: Convergence and Approximation Theory of a Scalable MCMC Algorithm for the Horseshoe Prior: Discussion

-Here we have for the first time offered a computational algorithm for Horseshoe that can scale to hundreds of thousands of predictors.
-Our algorithm has the same computational cost per step as coordinate descent for elastic net and Lasso when the truth is sparse, though naturally more computation time is required to obtain a Markov chain of the requisite length than to obtain a single path of Lasso solutions.
+Here we have for the first time offered computational algorithms for Horseshoe that can scale to hundreds of thousands of predictors.
+The algorithms have strong theoretical convergence and approximation error guarantees.
+Our approximate algorithm has the same computational cost per step as coordinate descent for elastic net and Lasso when the truth is sparse, though naturally more computation time is required to obtain a Markov chain of the requisite length than to obtain a single path of Lasso solutions.
 However, one gains more information from the Horseshoe, perhaps most critically some measure of uncertainty in which $\beta_j$ correspond to true signals.
 The Bayesian community has long recommended against selecting single models without reporting uncertainty in which model is selected, but has often not provided algorithms that implement the recommended methods in large $p$ problems.
 This has perhaps contributed to the growing importance of selective inference over Bayesian methods, as practitioners have mostly adopted the strategy of selecting a single model.
 We hope that the computational strategies outlined here will contribute to growth in the use of Bayesian methods in high-dimensional settings, and that exploiting sparsity and other special structure of the target will be more widely adopted as a means to develop accurate approximate MCMC algorithms for modern applications.